cenote/jasperstarter/README.md

   * Run any JasperReport that needs a jdbc datasource or empty datasource
   * Use with any database for which a jdbc driver is available
   * Execute reports that need runtime parameters.
-The following parameter types are supported:
+Any parameter whose class has a string constructor is accepted.
+Additionally the following types are supported or have special handlers:
-    * string, int, double, date, image (see usage), locale
+    * date, image (see usage), locale
   * Optionally prompt for report parameters
   * Print directly to system default or given printer
   * Optionally show printer dialog to choose printer